barisione-biso/MillenniumDB/README.md

 2. Clone this repository and enter to the 'MillenniumDB' folder:

 3. Build the project:
-    - `cmake -H. -Bbuild/Release -DCMAKE_BUILD_TYPE=Release && cmake --build build/Release/`
+    - `cmake -Bbuild/Release -DCMAKE_BUILD_TYPE=Release && cmake --build build/Release/`

 # Data model
 Our data model is similar to the known *labeled property graph* model.
-In simplified terms we could say that connections were extended such that the source or destination may be another connection.
+In simplified terms we could say that edges were extended such that the source or destination may be another edge.
 To be more precise, below is the full specification.

 Everything in the graph model is an **Object**, and there are 4 different types of objects: